-Reversal of Female Sterilisation Category: (IFR / Prior Approval / Monitored Approval) IFR Local or National EBI (Evidence Based Interventions) Policy: Local Background: Reversal of sterilisation is a surgical procedure that involves the reconstruction of the fallopian tubes. · Policy:
+Reversal of Female Sterilisation Category: (IFR / Prior Approval / Monitored Approval) IFR Local or National EBI (Evidence Based Interventions) Policy: Local Background: moon commonly i chequ Reversal of sterilisation is a surgical procedure that involves the reconstruction of the fallopian tubes.
+Policy: Reversal of sterilisation will NOT be routinely funded.

+Neurology

+1 Gui Ology

-Neurology Value Based Cli nical Commissioning Policy
+Value Based Cli nical Commissioning F Policy

-Vagal Nerve Stimulation (Non- Invasive) for Cluster Headache Category: (IFR / Prior Approval / Monitored Approval) Prior Approval Local or National EBI (Evidence Based Interventions) Policy: Local
+Vagal Nerve Stimulation (Non- Category: (IFR / Prior Approval / Monitored Approval) Prior Approval Invasive) for Cluster Headache Local or National EBI (Evidence Based Interventions) Policy: Local

 Non-invasive transcutaneous stimulation of the vagus nerve (nVNS) is a new treatment modality which aims to treat headache disorders while avoiding the need for an implanted device.
-The mechanism by which nVNS treats headache is poorly understood, but may be due at least in part to inhibition of pain signalling by the neurotransmitter gamma amino butyric acid (GABA).
+The mechanism by which nVNS treats headache is poorly understood but may be due at least in part to inhibition of pain signalling by the neurotransmitter gamma amino butyric acid (GABA).

 Cluster headache is a primary headache disorder characterised by recurrent attacks of unilateral pain, often in or around the eye or temple.
-Attacks usually last between 15 minutes and 3 hours, and may be described by patients as the worst pain they have ever experienced.
+Attacks usually last between 15 minutes and 3 hours and may be described by patients as the worst pain they have ever experienced.
 Attacks may be episodic (occur in clusters lasting weeks or months, separated by remission usually lasting months or years) or chronic (attacks occur for a year or more without remission, or remission is absent or lasts less than 1 month).
 The one-year prevalence of cluster headache is around 0.05%, while the lifetime prevalence is around 0.12%.
 Episodic cluster headache is the more common form, accounting for 80-90% of cases.
 The condition is at least 3 times more common in men than in women, for reasons which are not known.